MicrosoftPremier/VstsExtensions/CreateWorkItem/en-US/changeNotes.md

 # Create Work Item - Change Notes

+#### 1.8.0
+- Created work item can now be associated with the current build or release.

 #### 1.7.1
 - Force minimum agent version v2.144.0 to support new Node10 execution handler.